An Asperger Syndrome childhood: timid body, conceited mind

 A new‐year party

 I seem to have a vague memory of the birth of my brother Donald, when I was 2 years 8 months.
-That may however be a false memory, as there is a gap of a full year between it and my next surviving memory.
+That may however be a false memory, as my next surviving memory is more than a year later.
 This one is very clear.
-It was at the annual new‐year party in my grandparents’ house.
+It was at the annual new‐year party in my grandparents’ home.
 It must have been 1 January 1953 when I was 3 years 9 months, because Donald was moving on hands and knees.
 Now unlike Mum, Dad had not easily learned that my body should be handled as little as possible.
 Like any father, he wanted to encourage physical play in his young son.
 I’m sure he was gentle by normal standards, but I’m also sure that he wasn’t nearly careful enough for the child in question.
 Most children with Asperger Syndrome have somatosensory abnormalities, and while the response to these abnormalities varies enormously from child to child, the tactile defensiveness that I showed from earliest infancy is a frequent response.
 I never liked Dad’s physical play and it made me very anxious.
-On this occasion, Dad wanted to show the assembled relatives what a fine sturdy son he had.
+On this occasion, Dad wanted the assembled relatives to see what a fine sturdy son he had.
 I was unwilling but Dad prevailed.
-He was standing facing me, holding my hands, and prompting me to lean back and walk up his legs.
+He stood facing me, holding my hands, and instructing me to lean back and walk up his legs.
 I never liked having my feet off the ground, and I was afraid I would get hurt.
-My feet had reached his knees when I stopped cooperating and my body did not do what Dad expected, with the result that he accidentally dropped it, bringing to pass the very thing I feared.
-This may have been from a position only a few inches above the floor, but my head banged on the floor and I made a terrible fuss.
+My feet had reached his knees when I panicked and my body did not do what Dad expected, with the result that he accidentally dropped it, bringing to pass the very thing I feared.
+This may have been from a position only a short distance above the floor, but my head banged on the floor and I made a terrible fuss.
 Gran rubbed butter on the bruise, an old wives’ remedy.
 I was still upset, but I found it comforting to be the centre of attention.
 I thought, “The butter is outside the skin and the bruise is under the skin and the skin is watertight: so what good can this do?”
 It seems I had a scientific and sceptical mindset at the age of three.

 How to count